Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Analysis Under Cooperative Formation

 \section{Analysis Under Cooperative Formation}

-In this section, we consider the case of cooperative formation where the controllers of AVs are redesigned for different formations in an optimal way, and the resulting $\mathcal{H}_{2}$ performance is chosen as the explicit form of the performance value function $J(S)$ in~\eqref{Eq:SetFunction}.
+In this section, we consider the case of cooperative formation where the controllers of AVs are redesigned for different formations in a centralized optimal way, and the resulting $\mathcal{H}_{2}$ performance is chosen as the explicit form of the performance value function $J(S)$ in~\eqref{Eq:SetFunction}.